winlover32/azure-pipelines-agent/docs/design/byos.md

 The mechanism under the hood being considered for managing virtual machines in Azure is VM scale sets (VMSS).

-[VM scale sets](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/overview) has the following benefits:
+[VM scale sets](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/overview) have the following benefits:

 •	Easy to create and manage a large number of virtual machines with the same base OS image and configuration.
 •	Customer can pick one of the standard images, create their own [custom image](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/tutorial-use-custom-image-cli), or install their own software on top of a standard image using [script extensions](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/tutorial-install-apps-cli).